President and Chief Executive Officer

-Allison Traxler has over 24 years of experience in the field of Development and Fundraising.
-She began serving as Volunteers of America Greater Baton Rouge’s Director of Development Major Gifts in 2007 and currently serves as Vice-President and Chief Communications Officer.
+Allison Traxler has over 27 years of experience in the field of Development and Fundraising.
+She began serving as Volunteers of America Greater Baton Rouge’s Director of Development Major Gifts in 2007 and currently serves as the Vice-President and Chief Development Officer.
 She is responsible for managing donor relations, marketing, public relations, the Board of Directors Development Committee and volunteer services throughout our 19 parish service area.

-She volunteers with her church and her children’s schools.
-She is married to Dr. Jon G. Traxler and keeps busy as a mom to a college, high-school and middle school aged kids.
-In her spare time she enjoys travelling, her four dogs, and her children’s sporting events.
+She volunteers with her church, children's schools and Elan Cotillion.
+She is married to Dr. Jon G. Traxler and keeps busy as a mom to two college students, a 7th grade son and three dogs.
+In her spare time she enjoys travelling, LSU sports, her pets and her sons sporting events.

 Vice-President & Chief Financial Officer